Tesla Gen 3 Wall Connector Review

 40A Hardwire Wiring Diagram (50A Circuit Breaker)

-For a 40A maximum output, the Tesla Wall Connector uses 6-8 AWG wires for L1 and L2, and 6-10 AWG wires for the ground (G).
+For a maximum output of 40A, the Tesla Wall Connector uses 6-8 AWG wires for L1 and L2, and 6-10 AWG wires for the ground (G).
 The system requires a 50A circuit breaker for proper protection.
 This setup provides a charging output of 9.6 kW.
 For wire protection, the conduit size should be between 3/4 and 1 inch.

 32A Hardwire Wiring Diagram (40A Circuit Breaker)